Author: E.A.Natanegara & Judi Knight Achjadi, 2012. 212pg. (Indonesian)

 Author: Rens Heringa & Harmen C. Veldhuisen, 1997.
 Second edition.
 239 pg.
 (English)

-Essays by authorities on the subject researching 82 exquisite batiks from the north coast of Java, from an historical, cultural and aesthetic perspective.
+Essays by experts on the subject explore 82 exquisite batiks from the north coast of Java, examining them from historical, cultural and aesthetic perspective.
 From the Inger McCabe Elliott Batik collection assembled over three decades and put on display at the Los Angelos County Museum of Art in 1991.

 Author: Urmila Mohan, 2018.
 149 pg.
 (English)

-This catalogue is published in conjunction with an exhibition carrying the same title at the Bard Graduate Center Gallery, American Museum of Natural History, New York.
+This catalog is published in conjunction with an exhibition carrying the same title at the Bard Graduate Center Gallery, American Museum of Natural History, New York.

 Page 10 of 37